Ashad001/EmailSender/README.md

-Certainly!
-Below is an updated README that includes the project structure with hidden folders:

----

 # Email Sending Script

 ## Overview

-This script is designed to send personalized emails to a list of recipients using Gmail's SMTP server.
+This script is designed to send personalized emails (for cold emailing) to a list of recipients using Gmail's SMTP server.
 It reads recipient information from a CSV file, customizes email content based on templates, and sends emails using a rotating set of credentials.
 The script logs successful and unsuccessful email deliveries.

 ## Project Structure